yohatad/cssr4africa/cssr4africa/cssr_system/face_detection/README.md

 # 🛠️ Installation

 Install the required software components to instantiate and set up the development environment for controlling the Pepper robot.
-Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf)
+Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf).
+This includes downloading the models files and putting in the models files directory.

 To set up the Face and Mutual Gaze Detection package on a Linux system, follow these steps: